yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 }
 {% endhighlight %}

-And the solution would be splitting our general interface into more specific ones such as:
+And the solution would be splitting our general interface into more specific ones:

 {% highlight java %}
 public interface Animal {